Getting rugby player abs without sit-ups

 Whichever medicine ball throwing exercises you include in your workouts, make sure that each rep starts with a quick load, and an explosive unload.
 Think of medicine ball throwing exercises as plyos for your abs.
 Pay particular attention to this step if you’re looking to train for Hooker this season.

-Boost your explosive throwing power with Twitch Faster – the best rugby pre-workout supplement around.
+Boost your explosive throwing power with Pre-Game – the best rugby pre-workout supplement around.

 Check out this video for some examples of medicine ball throwing exercises: